Ginkgo Bioworks: History

 In 2014, Ginkgo was the first biotechnology company to join the Y Combinator start-up accelerator program.

 On 16 December 2020, it was reported that Ginkgo Bioworks would acquire the primary assets of Novogy's Microbial Engineering Platform.
 2020 also saw the company acquire property worth $25 million from Marcus Partners for the construction of a new 219,000 square foot laboratory building, after razing existing structures, located in the Raymond L Flynn Marine Park.
 As of 2021, the company also occupied 200,000 square feet of the Innovation and Design Building (aka IDB) in the Park.
 Ginkgo also occupied facilities in Cambridge, where most MIT-spin outs resided at the time.

 Growth of Ginkgo up to 2021 had been driven by "robust venture capital funding" and entry into the COVID-19 testing market.
 This included $45 million from Viking Global in 2015.

-On 11 May 2021, Gingko Bioworks announced plans of going public through a merger with SPAC Soaring Eagle at a $17.5 billion valuation.
+On 11 May 2021, Ginkgo Bioworks announced plans of going public through a merger with SPAC Soaring Eagle at a $17.5 billion valuation.

 On 14 May 2021, Ginkgo announced its new ticker for the NYSE will be "DNA".
 The ticker was previously used by Genentech, who stopped using the ticker after they were acquired by Roche.
 Trading began on September 17, 2021.
 The investment management firm Baillie Gifford became the largest shareholder (15%) with the purchase of 167.75 million shares on 31 March 2022.

 On 14 March 2022, it was reported that Ginkgo Bioworks signed a Definitive Agreement to Acquire FGen AG, a leading bioengineering company and its proprietary ultra-high-throughput screening platform.

-On 6 June 2022, it was reported that Ginkgo Bioworks has acquired assets from Bitome, an Integrated Metabolite Monitoring Platform.
+On 6 June 2022, it was reported that Ginkgo Bioworks has acquired assets from real-time metabolite monitoring company, Bitome.

 On 25 July 2022, Ginkgo Bioworks agreed to acquire Zymergen for $300 million in an all-stock deal.

 On 27 July 2022, it was reported that Ginkgo Bioworks would acquire Bayer's Biologics Research & Development site, located in West Sacramento.
-Ginko will enter into a new multi-year platform collaboration with Bayer.
+Ginkgo will enter into a new multi-year platform collaboration with Bayer.
 The deal includes the integration of the R&D platform assets from Joyn Bio, a joint-venture between Leaps by Bayer investments and Ginkgo Bioworks.

 On 4 October 2022, it was reported that Ginkgo Bioworks would acquire France-based adaptive laboratory evolution instruments developer Altar and California-based Circularis to strengthen capabilities in cell and gene therapy.

 In October 2022, Bloomberg News reported that Ginkgo Bioworks partnered with Intelligence Advanced Research Projects Activity to create a software tool to help detect when biological organisms have been genetically engineered.
 The tool known as ENDAR (short for Engineered Nucleotide Detection and Ranking) could be used to provide an early warning of bioweapons and other man-made biological threats.